normandy14/duoTerminal/doc/database.md

         Database

     class Database(builtins.object)
-     |  Class that contains the methods that interact with the 'backend' and data of the program
+     |  Class that contains the methods that interact with the sqlite3 database of the program
      |
      |  Methods defined here:
      |